US asks Honduras to arrest, extradite ex-President Hernández – KION546

 Associated Press

-TEGUCIGALPA, Honduras (AP) — After years of speculation in Honduras, the United States formally requested the arrest and extradition of former President Juan Orlando Hernández less than three weeks after he left office.
-Honduran security forces surrounded Hernández’s neighborhood and the Supreme Court of Justice scheduled an urgent meeting Tuesday morning to select a judge to handle the extradition request.
-A standoff ensued.
-In a video released by Hernández’s legal team, attorney Félix Ávila said that everything would have to wait until a judge was designated.
-But Rasel Tomé, vice president of the newly elected National Congress, said Hernández had to turn himself in or he would be captured at 6 a.m.
+TEGUCIGALPA, Honduras (AP) — The United States formally requested the arrest and extradition of former President Juan Orlando Hernández less than three weeks after he left office.
+It follows years of speculation about alleged links to drug traffickers.
+Honduran security forces surrounded Hernández’s neighborhood and the Supreme Court of Justice scheduled an urgent meeting Tuesday to select a judge to handle the extradition request.
+In a video released by Hernández’s legal team, attorney Félix Ávila said that everything would have to wait until a judge is designated.
+But National Congress Vice President Rasel Tomé said Hernández had to turn himself in or he’d be arrested.